Is a Correction Looming Ahead for Cameco Corporation (CCJ)

-Cameco Corporation (NYSE:CCJ) went up by 3.52% from its latest closing price compared to the recent 1-year high of $21.95.
-The company’s stock price has collected 8.11% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Skyharbour Partner Company Valor Announces High-grade Sample Results from Hook Lake Project Field Program
+Cameco Corporation (NYSE:CCJ) went up by 4.20% from its latest closing price compared to the recent 1-year high of $21.95.
+The company’s stock price has collected 21.29% of gains in the last five trading sessions.
+Press Release reported on 09/03/21 that IsoEnergy Commences Drilling to Expand Hurricane Zone and Explore Larocque East Project, Provides Geiger Drilling Update

 Is It Worth Investing in Cameco Corporation (NYSE :CCJ) Right Now?